Charity Grants

 This section is for charities and organisations.
 If you are an individual interested in our bursaries and travel awards, please go to the Bursaries and Travel Awards page.
 If you are interested in research grants, please go to the Academic Research Grants page.

-Important note for charities and organisations: Please check first to make sure that your project will meet the criteria set out below under “Application Requirements“ and note the dates of the theme-based meetings throughout the year.
-Specifically, we can only support applications which will directly benefit vision-impaired people and for which funds are received and accounted for within the UK.
+We can only support applications which will directly benefit vision-impaired people and for which funds are received and accounted for within the UK.

 If you have any questions, please email